 If you are looking for that perfect shade of green, interior designer Rebecca West from Seriously Happy Homes suggests Flora by Benjamin Moore.
 "The blue-green paint is rich without being too dark, and earthy without feeling too heavy.
 It pairs beautifully with medium and dark wood tones and works with a broad range of interior styles from traditional to modern."
 You can never go wrong with a soft sage colored paint, and it can instantly make any room feel more soothing and relaxing.

 "Red is a powerful and energetic hue," says PPG Paints color expert Dee Schlotter.
 "Red Delicious by Glidden is a deep red that would serve as a bold and stimulating color for an accent wall."
-We think it looks particularly refreshing when paired with white trim.
+It looks particularly refreshing when paired with white trim.
 While it's a bold hue, it's a timeless version of red that will look great for years to come.

 Interior designer and color expert Moll Anderson, believes in the power of green.
 She says the color gives us a sense of balance that is both calming and relaxing.
 One paint color that is found to be particularly therapeutic is Card Room Green by Farrow & Ball.
 It harmonizes perfectly with tones of gray, mustard, and pebble.